President Akitatsu Yoshino

 Asset Turnover Ratio(Times)

-ROE was low in the previous term and the term before that, but the company aims to achieve “an ROE of 13% in the term ending January 2026” in its “mid-term management plan 2025” (which will be described later).
+The 42.4% in FY 1/22 was due to the recording of a 1.2 billion yen gain on exchange in the business combination.
+The company aims to achieve “an ROE of 13% in the term ending January 2026” in its “mid-term management plan 2025” (which will be described later).

-2. Fiscal Year ended January 2021 Earnings Results
+2. Second quarter of the Fiscal Year Ending January 2023 Earnings Results

 2-1 Consolidated results